kagitmiadam/Valheim-DoOrDie-Mods/DoDSE/README.md

 **I have included a config for the Dual Wield mod for balance reasons, the use of this mod is down to each user and not included with this pack.
 If you use this mod NPC's will take full advantage.**

+## Brief Overview

+	Allows upto 13 Star Mobs and Bosses to spawn depending on world and sector level.
+	5 New Bosses.
+(See Below)
+	3 New Boss Invasions. (see below)
+	5 Star and over start spawning at world level 1.
+(Adjust as you see fit in the CLLC config) Populates Mistlands with four different NPCs, Corrupted Elderling, Vilefang, Void Spider, Jumping Spider and Black Spiders.
+	Poulates Deep North with Gray Wolf (NPC), Dire Wolf, Ice Drake, Ice Troll, Ice Ogre, Ice Spider, Awakened and Greater Fenring.
+	Populates Ashlands with Fire Golem, Obsidian Golem, Greater Surtling, Flame Spider and Flame Drakes.
+	Adds Frost Spider, Ghost Warrior and Skeleton Warrior to Mountains.
+	Adds Elderling and Forest Spider to Black Forest.
+(Elder death trigger) Adds Forest Wolf to Meadows and Black Forest.
+(Moder death trigger) Each Biome has 2 NPC Mini Bosses, one in the day and one in the night. (see below)

 ## Installation

-	**Manual Only** (Just this mod, DoD SE, you can use a Mod Manger for all the Dependencies) this is due to Mod Managers not installing DoD's changes to Epic Loot, Forgotten Biomes or Hugins Quest correctly.
-They put them in a subfolder instead of overwriting.

-	This is due to a limitation with Epic Loot, Forgotten Biomes and Hugins Quests and where they store their configuration data (In the Plugins folder).

-  If you want to help fast track this issue for Epic Loot you can give a thumbs up in this thread:- https://github.com/RandyKnapp/ValheimMods/issues/314

-  Folder names have been changed to match Thunderstore folder names.
+**Auto**

+	Use a mod manager of your choice.

+**Manual**

+	Download the Zip.
+Open it up and Drag the contents into your profiles(Mod Managers) or main installs (Manual), BepInEx folder and overwrite when asked.

 	Thunderstore Mod Manager Profile Location:- C:\Users\USER_NAME\AppData\Roaming\Thunderstore Mod Manager\DataFolder\Valheim\profiles\PROFILE_NAME\BepInEx.

 	R2MM Profile Location:- C:/Users/USER_NAME/AppData/Roaming/r2modmanPlus-local/Valheim/profiles/PROFILE_NAME/BepInEx.

-	Download the Zip.
-Open it up and Drag the contents into your profiles(Mod Managers) or main installs (Manual), BepInEx folder and overwrite when asked.

 For further assistance you can find me on my offical Discord:- https://discord.gg/7BcEZXhRbV